Naveen-8247/Chat-Application/README.md

 🌟 Lumibyte Chat Application

-A modern, elegant, and fully responsive AI-powered chat application built with React and styled using Tailwind CSS.
+A modern, elegant, and fully responsive AI-powered chat application built with React and Tailwind CSS.
 It seamlessly connects with a dedicated backend API to deliver:

 Conversational responses